Google March 2024 Core Update: A guide

 What’s the point of Google updates?

-illustration of search algorithm update
+Illustration of search algorithm update

 Google’s main goal is to give helpful answers to user queries.
 So, of course, it wants to make its algorithm as useful as possible.
 The aim of any Google update is to improve the relevance and quality of the search results, and pushing helpful content to the front of the SERP is the primary goal of the March 2024 Core Update.